Professional Registration/Chartership types

 Apply offlineEngineering Technician (EngTech)

-Engineering Technicians qualified through the EI apply proven techniques and procedures to the solution of practical energy engineering problems.
-They may contribute to the design, development, manufacture, commissioning, decommissioning, operation or maintenance of products, equipment, processes or services and will have supervisory or technical responsibility.
-They have the experience and know-how to work effectively and creatively within defined fields of energy technology.
+Engineering Technicians (EngTech) apply proven techniques and procedures to solve real-world energy engineering problems.
+From design and development to commissioning, operation and maintenance, EngTechs have the skills and experience to work effectively and take supervisory or technical responsibility within defined areas of energy technology.

 Download the application pack for EngTech